Tax Services

 Get In Touch

 When preparing a financial plan, providing for your family and loved ones is often a top priority.
-A non-qualified stretch annuity is one way to give your beneficiaries the advantages of an annuity in their lifetime.
+A non-qualified stretch annuity can give your beneficiaries the advantages of an annuity in their lifetime.

 What Is a Non-tax Qualified Annuity?

-A non-qualified annuity is funded using after-tax dollars, unlike qualified annuities that use pre-tax dollars.
-Non-qualified stretch annuities are annuities that can be extended over multiple generations.
+You fund non-qualified annuity with after-tax dollars, unlike qualified annuities that use pre-tax dollars.
+Non-qualified stretch annuities are a type of annuity that can extend over multiple generations.

-To establish a non-qualified stretch annuity, you need to designate a beneficiary.
-Upon your death, beneficiaries can receive either the required minimum distributions (RMDs) over their lifetime or a lump sum payment.
-The non-qualified stretch annuity allows the beneficiary to "stretch" the distributions over their lifetime, providing potential tax benefits.
+To establish a non-qualified stretch annuity for retirement planning, you need to designate a beneficiary or multiple beneficiaries.
+Upon your death, beneficiaries can receive either the required minimum distributions (RMDs) in one of two ways:

 Regarding non-qualified stretch annuities, it's important to know the tax implications.
-The earnings are taxed as ordinary income once you withdraw from a non-qualified annuity.
-Non-qualified stretch annuity distribution rules dictate that beneficiaries will pay taxes on the withdrawals at their regular income tax rate.
+You will pay taxes on stretch annuity earnings as ordinary income once you withdraw from a non-qualified annuity.
+Non-qualified stretch annuity distribution rules dictate that beneficiaries will pay taxes on withdrawals.
+They must pay at their regular income tax rate.

 What Are the Benefits of a Non-Qualified Annuity?

-These are the key advantages of a non-qualified stretch annuity that you should consider as a high-net-worth individual.
+These are the key advantages of a non-qualified stretch annuity to consider as a high-net-worth individual.
 With an inherited non-qualified stretch annuity, these advantages can be helpful in your estate planning.

 Tax-Deferred Growth

-A non-qualified annuity, also known as a non tax-qualified annuity, is an annuity you fund with after-tax dollars.
-This means the tax-deferred growth offered by a non-qualified stretch annuity is a significant advantage.
+A non-qualified annuity is also known as a non-tax-qualified annuity.
+This means it’s an annuity you fund with after-tax dollars.
+Non-qualified stretch annuities give you tax deferred growth, which is a significant advantage.

-Non-qualified annuity stretch rules allow beneficiaries to only pay taxes on any earnings generated, such as interest, dividends, or capital gains, until they are withdrawn.
+Non-qualified annuity stretch rules allow beneficiaries to only pay taxes on any earnings generated.
+This includes interest, dividends, or capital gains, until someone makes a withdrawal.
 This enables beneficiaries to make the most out of the investment returns and potentially accumulate more wealth over time.

 No Contribution Limits